 Practice Note: The same child may be the subject of multiple child custody proceedings because an action that may result in one of the four possible outcomes (foster care, preadoptive, or adoptive placements or a TPR) is a separate child custody proceeding from an action that may result in a different outcome.
 25 C.F.R.
 23.2.
-For example, an adoption proceeding involving Child A is a separate child custody proceeding from a TPR action involving Child A, just as TPR action involving Child A is a separate child custody proceeding from an abuse, neglect, or dependency action involving Child A. The same child may be the subject of each of these three different child custody proceedings, which in this example, are adoption, TPR, and foster care proceedings.
+For example, an adoption proceeding involving Child A is a separate child custody proceeding from a TPR action involving Child A, just as TPR action involving Child A is a separate child custody proceeding from an abuse, neglect, or dependency action involving Child A. The same child may be the subject of each of these three different child custody proceedings.
 The applicable ICWA provisions apply to all three proceedings.